-The MAP_k algorithms described in the previous section involve three main choices.
-First, whether we express the problem in the image (Eq.
-(4)) or filter spaces (Eq.
-(5)).
 Second, the type of prior used- Gaussian or sparse.
 And finally, the choice of covariance approximation.
 To isolate the effect of the different factors we have compared five different algorithmic versions.
-First, a Gaussian prior [15] in both image and filter domains.
+First, a Gaussian prior [16] in both image and filter domains.
 In this case the covariance can be computed exactly and efficiently in the frequency basis.
 Second, we used a sparse MOG prior in the image and filter domains.
 We use the free energy approach to compute a diagonal covariance.
-The last algorithm used the filter domain and estimated a covariance using the sampling algorithm of [10, 19].
+The last algorithm used the filter domain and estimated a covariance using the sampling algorithm of [11, 19].
 Like most recent blind deconvolution algorithms, we used a coarse to fine approach.
-We also compare our results with Cho and Lee [2], the best available $MAP{x,k}$ algorithm, and with the original implementation of Fergus et al. [5].
+We also compare our results with Cho and Lee [2], the best available $MAP{x,k}$ algorithm, and with the original implementation of Fergus et al. [6].

-We used the 32 test images of [14].
-To evaluate the results we used the SSD ratio test of [14], and measured the ratio of error between deconvolution with the estimated and correct kernels.
+We used the 32 test images of [15].
+To evaluate the results we used the SSD ratio test of [15], and measured the ratio of error between deconvolution with the estimated and correct kernels.
 The idea is to normalize for the fact that harder kernels achieve a larger reconstruction error even when estimated correctly.
-In Fig. 1 we plot the cumulative histogram of error ratios (e.g. bin r=3 counts the percentage of test examples with error ratio below 3).
-Fig. 2 visualizes deconvolution results for two test images, more results are included in [16].
+In Fig. 1 we plot the cumulative histogram of error ratios (e.g. bin r = 3 counts the percentage of test examples with error ratio below 3).
+Fig. 2 visualizes the estimated kernels.
+Figs. 3-5, visualize deconvolution results for some test images.
+Other images are included in the code package.

 The best results are obtained by the diagonal free energy approach in the derivative space.
-The original results of Fergus et al. [5] slightly outperform Cho and Lee [2].
+The original results of Fergus et al. [6] slightly outperform Cho and Lee [2].
 The evaluation shows that the derivative-space approach clearly outperforms the image-domain approach, and we discuss this success below.
-The simple Gaussian prior performs surprisingly well and, in the image domain, it even outperforms the sparse one (our Gaussian results improve over the original results of [14]).
+The simple Gaussian prior performs surprisingly well and, in the image domain, it even outperforms the sparse one (our Gaussian results improve over the original results of [15]).
 The sampling approach is significantly slower than the free energy approach, and produces slightly less accurate results.
 We observe that deconvolution results are usually visually plausible when their error ratio is below 3.
 Thus, the error ratios in Fig. 1 show 88% success for our diagonal free energy deconvolution, compared with 75% success for the original Fergus et al. implementation and 69% for Cho and Lee.
 Despite the subtle differences, all these algorithms perform relatively well.
-Most importantly, they significantly outperform a naive MAP ${x,k}$ approach with no extra computational complexity.
+Most importantly, they significantly outperform a naive MAP{x,k} approach with no extra computational complexity.